sdenier/Articles/distributed_reactive_loop/distributed_reactive_loop.md

 Or *how I learned to stop worrying and love distributed systems.*

+TODO
+- figure for the printer FSM
+- figures for the use cases
+- streamline all sections to focus on the "thought framework" idea for reasoning, and no other project concern (budget...)
+- normalize state/status ? (job/printer)
+- rethink the title?

-Once upon a time, a small team of developers in the wild wild web were tasked with designing a pooling system for 3D printers over the internet - basically, it would work like a classic distributed system dispatching print jobs across workers.
-The task was "interesting", as the team was mostly ignorant about the challenges/customaries of 3D printing, and challenging, as the budget was tight - what we really ought to build was a proof of concept, able to handle the customaries of 3D printers.
+Once upon a time, a small team of developers were tasked with designing a pooling system for 3D printers over the internet - something akin to a system dispatching print jobs across printers.
+It was an interesting challenge as we knew nothing of the customaries of 3D printers: how it works, how it fails, what kind of communication to expect.
+After the initial probe & discovery stage, it becames more and more obvious that we had to design a distributed system in a not so common way.
+Because 3D printers are dealing with physical process, which takes a certain time and needs some manual operation, we had to get back to the basics and design our system around two properties: keeping things consistent in the right place and making the overall system resilient in face of inconsistency.

 Challenges of 3D printing (in a distributed context)
 ----------------------------------------------------